Synonyms: Ochlerotatus japonicus, Hulecoeteomyia japonica

 (Syn.: Hulecoeteomyia japonica

-) have been captured on 4th July 2018 in Stolzembourg, Oesling.
-Field prospection on 1st and 2nd August showed the East Asian bush mosquito is also present in Bivels, Vianden, Wahlhausen and Gemünd (D).
+) were captured on 4th July 2018 in Stolzembourg, Oesling.
+Field exploration on 1st and 2nd August showed the East Asian bush mosquito is also present in Bivels, Vianden, Wahlhausen and Gemünd (D).
 Further field studies in August and October 2018 revealed the presence of a large population of Aedes japonicus

 The species is established in the Province of Namur (Belgium), in North Rhine-Westphalia, Rhineland-Palatinate and Hesse (Germany), and in Bas-Rhin, Haut-Rhin, Vosges (France).

 C2 (3+2+2+1), assessment updated on 13 August 2018 by M. Pfeiffenschneider & C. Ries.
 Former assessment under it’s synonym Hulecoeteomyia japonica: C0 (2+1+1+1) (Ries et al. 2017: 68).